amplication/docs/docs/custom-code/add-business-logic.md

 ### Adding a new function to user.service.ts

 1. Open your application and open the **user.service.ts**.
-The file in located in **./server/src/user/user.service.ts**.
+The file is located in **./server/src/user/user.service.ts**.

-Initially the files should look like this
+Initially, the files should look like this

 ```typescript
 import { Injectable } from "@nestjs/common";